maxwellpettit/docs-test/src/main/markdown/User Management/User Management.md

   - Mixed

 #### Fingerprint Biometrics Type
-- OOB, or out-of-band, authentication uses a second, and seperate communication channel to authenticate a user.
+- OOB, or out-of-band, authentication uses a second, and separate communication channel to authenticate a user.
 - [U.are.U 4500](https://www.neurotechnology.com/fingerprint-scanner-digitalpersona-u-are-u-4500.html) is the model of biometric scanner.

 #### SSO Type
 SSO, or single-sign-on, is an authentication strategy that allows for the use of a single username and password for authentication.
 Is this external or internal?

-### Login
+### The Login Process
 ?
   - When a functional subsystem requires a specific authorization the user of the system is prompted to login (link to different section)
   - The login process uses the commerce systems configured Authentication mechanism (link to different section)